-After figuring out expenses it’s time to answer another big question: On-campus housing or off?
+After outlining your budget it’s time to answer another big question: On-campus housing or off?
 This is a major consideration for many students and can be budget-dependent.

-For those who want to live on-campus there are likely a number of options available at their school.
+For those who want to live on-campus, there are likely a number of options available at their school.
 This can include residence or dorm halls.
 Think of these as apartment buildings, but smaller.
-Some dorms require students to share rooms with another student, and often only come with one bathroom per floor (though there are a lucky few who may be able to snag a private bath).
+Some dorms require students to share rooms with other students, and often only come with one bathroom per floor (though there are a lucky few who may be able to snag a private bath).

-Beyond dorms, students may also be able to live on campus in fraternity or sorority housing.
+Beyond dorms, students may also be able to live in on-campus apartments or in fraternity or sorority housing.
 These homes are typically maintained by private Greek organizations and admittance to the frat or sorority is usually required in order to live in the house.
 Room styles in Greek housing can vary greatly, along with availability, even as a member.

 Note that some fraternity or sorority housing options are considered off-campus housing so you may need to check the housing program at your university.

 Older students may also want to look into graduate housing, family housing, or co-op living on their university or college campus.